THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 · How is he or she interpreting the world?

 When we ask these questions, we are searching or researching.
 We also ask questions about ourselves.
 As secure as we think we are in our knowledge, research is being open.
-The research is about the process of learning, relationships, seeing possibilities, finding new meaning, seeing links, experiencing highlights, finding nodes of interest, unpacking values, surfacing beliefs, recognising change, feeling emotion and seeing how everything is resonating together.
+Research is about learning, relationships, seeing possibilities, finding new meaning, seeing links, experiencing highlights, finding nodes of interest, unpacking values, surfacing beliefs, recognising change, feeling emotion, and seeing how everything is resonating together.

-How does the pedagogy of listening link with neuroscience?
+How is the pedagogy of listening linked with neuroscience?

-Pedagogical listening is a far more complex concept than the usual understanding of ‘processing auditory information’.
+Pedagogical listening is far more complex than the usual understanding of ‘processing auditory information’.
 It is a kind of meta-listening.
-The teacher/s listen to the children, and they certainly hear their comments, wondering, hypotheses and understanding.
+The teacher/s listens to the children and indeed hears their comments, wondering, hypotheses and understanding.
 But they are poised to listen for much more:

-From the above we see that we are not seeing children as parts, but as a whole.
-Everything is important and worthy of our attention, not just what we are looking for.
+From the above, we see that we are not seeing children as parts but as a whole.
+Everything is important and worthy of our attention, not just what we seek.
 Our brains are essentially lazy.
-They like to find the routine and predictable.
+They like routine and predictability.
 When we broaden our ideas about what we are listening for and add more modalities and senses for that listening, we are open to seeing and observing more.

-An important part of listening is that it is a loop.
+An essential part of listening is that it is a loop.
 What is heard/observed is often communicated back to the child.
 The child gains a perspective about their work from outside themselves.
 This lends their thinking more value.
-It becomes in a sense, an artefact, that can be interpreted, extended and analysed by others.
-Because the teacher is observing very closely, she can reflect back on children’s interpretations, inferences and extrapolations.
+It becomes, in a sense, an artefact that can be interpreted, extended and analysed by others.
+Because the teacher observes very closely, she can reflect on children’s interpretations, inferences and extrapolations.
 This is observing the processes they use to make sense of the world.
-Reflecting back is the space to connect old ideas to new ideas, old insights to new insights.
+Reflecting is the space to connect old ideas to new ones and old insights to new ones.

-We have seen in an earlier discussion that when children feel validated and their selves are reciprocated, they are much more likely to be motivated to learn.
+In an earlier discussion, we saw that when children feel validated and their selves are reciprocated, they are much more likely to be motivated to learn.
 Professor Reuven Feuerstein, a cognitive psychologist and contemporary of Loris Malaguzzi, saw all learning as presenting two sides of the same coin: cognition and emotion.
-The emotion he elaborated on, was not a feeling, but motivational energy to engage with learning and with society (Feuerstein, Rand, Hoffman, & Miller, 1980).
+The emotion he elaborated on was not a feeling but motivational energy to engage with learning and society (Feuerstein, Rand, Hoffman, & Miller, 1980).

 11. Documentation